 - Rosamund Pike as Moiraine Damodred, Aes Sedai and leader of the party who leave Emond's Field

 - Daniel Henny as al'Lan Mandragoran, Moiraine's warder and guardian

-- Josha Stradowski as Rand al'Thor, farm boy and the fabled Dragon Reborn
+- Josha Stradowski as Rand al'Thor, farm boy

 - Barney Harris as Mat Cauthon, the trickster and ne'er-do-well of the party

 - Marcus Rutherford as Perrin Aybara, the soft-spoken blacksmith's apprentice

 - Madeleine Madden as Egwene al’Vere, the mayor's daughter and a woman destined for greatness

 - Zoë Robins as Nynaeve al’Meara, village wisewoman with a sharp tongue

 - Michael McElhatton as Tam Al’Thor, Rand's stalwart father

 - Hammed Animashun as Loial, a loyal friend throughout the series